Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Model and method

-Equipped with the ratio of the autocorrelation time, we focus on projecting the possible computational advantage of deployment on sIMs.
-To this end, we focus on the $\alpha=2$ case and consider reported values of the runtime per step on physical sIMs.
-The projections represent the time required to generate the same amount of independent samples as one MH sweep, which is calculated from the ratio of the number of steps, Eq. \eqref{eq:ratiostepsmethod3}, and the runtime per step on the hardware.
-On all (hardware) implementations, a single MC chain is assumed.
-In Fig. \ref{fig:projection}, the MH (CPU) baseline, is the performance of UltraFast \cite{fabiani_ultrafastcode_} on a machine with dual AMD EPYC 7601 CPU.
+In Fig. \ref{fig:projection}, the MH (CPU) baseline, is the performance of UltraFast \cite{berns_ultrafastjl_2025} on a machine with dual AMD EPYC 7601 CPU.
 The sIM (CPU) corresponds to a chromatic Gibbs sampling code written in Julia on the same machine.
-This implementation uses multithreading for matrix-vector multiplication.
-Benchmarks for a (single-chain) sIM GPU implementation on an NVIDIA L40S GPU are omitted, as it only outperforms the sIM CPU implementation for systems with $\nspins > 700$ spins, which is larger than the system sizes considered here, see supplementary \ref{appendix:gpusim}.
+This implementation uses multithreading for matrix-vector multiplication \cite{berns_predictingsamplingadvantage_2025_code}.
+Benchmarks for a (single-chain) sIM GPU implementation on an NVIDIA L40S GPU are omitted, as it only outperforms the sIM CPU implementation for systems with $\nspins > 700$ spins, which is larger than the system sizes considered here, see Appendix \ref{appendix:gpusim}.

-The sIM FPGA estimate \cite{patel_isingmodeloptimization_2020} features a chromatic Gibbs sampling algorithm for the RBM and shows problem sizes up to $200$ visible spins which are fully connected to $200$ hidden spins.
+The sIM FPGA estimate \cite{patel_logicallysynthesizedhardwareaccelerated_2020a} features a chromatic Gibbs sampling algorithm for the RBM and shows problem sizes up to $200$ visible spins which are fully connected to $200$ hidden spins.
 The samples are generated at $70$ MHz, i.e. $14.3$ ns per sample.

-The conservative sIM projection is based on a device combining the IBM HERMES Project Chip with stochastic MTJs \cite{gallo_64core_2023}.
-This chip design features 64 analog crossbars of size $256 \times 256$ for MVMs with a latency of 133 ns \cite{gallo_64core_2023}.
-The typical latency of the stochastic MTJs is $0.1-10$ ns \cite{schnitzspan_nanosecond_2023,sutton_autonomous_2020}.
-Therefore, we assume 400 ns per IM sweep for this device, also incorporating time required for splitting the MVM over multiple cores.
+The conservative sIM projection is based on a device combining the IBM HERMES Project Chip with stochastic MTJs \cite{gallo_64coremixedsignalinmemory_2023}.
+This chip design features 64 analog crossbars of size $256 \times 256$ for MVMs with a latency of 133 ns \cite{gallo_64coremixedsignalinmemory_2023}. {We assume that the} typical latency of the stochastic MTJs is { $2$} ns \cite{schnitzspan_nanosecondtruerandomnumbergeneration_2023,sutton_autonomousprobabilisticcoprocessing_2020}. {Implementing chromatic Gibbs sampling requires two MVMs, splitting the MVM over multiple cores (if MVM is bigger than one crossbar) and two read-outs of the MTJs.
+Therefore, we estimate 400 ns per sIM sweep for this device, see Appendix \ref{appendix:estimatingsimperformance} for more details.}

-The optimistic sIM projection follows the analysis of \cite{sutton_autonomous_2020} for a projected asynchronous sIM which is based on a $100 \times 100$ crossbar with a latency of $10$ ps \cite{gu_technologicalexplorationrram_2015}.
-Again combining this with the stochastic MTJs, we assume a latency of $4$ ns per sIM sweep, or 2 orders of magnitude faster than the conservative projection.
+The optimistic sIM projection follows the analysis of \cite{sutton_autonomousprobabilisticcoprocessing_2020} for a projected asynchronous sIM which is based on a $100 \times 100$ crossbar with a latency of $10$ ps \cite{gu_technologicalexplorationrram_2015}.
+Again combining this with the stochastic MTJs, we estimate a latency of $4$ ns per sIM sweep, or 2 orders of magnitude faster than the conservative projection, {see Appendix \ref{appendix:estimatingsimperformance}.}